turesnake/tprPix/README.md

 Now, All the Installation has **DONE**!!!

 You can find **tprpix** file in **.../appRootDir/build/publish/** folder.
+(Notes: the "appRootDir" here should be replaced by real root directory name)

 **Double Click** it and **Start your Game**!!!